-The information we store and use about you can include:
+The information we store and use about you can includes:

-- facts about you e.g. name, address, date of birth, nationality, gender and NHS - number - your relationship to the patient/individual you are caring for. - the best contact details to reach you on. - equality and diversity information about you.
-This may include special personal data like details of your ethnicity, sexual orientation, religious beliefs or opinion, biometric data, genetic data, criminal convictions and offences. - notes and reports relevant to your health, including any information you have told us about your health. - any criminal convictions - details of any children living with the patient and the carer who are under the age of 16 or any other vulnerable young person or adult at the address may be - requested. - a copy of the Power of Attorney for Health and Welfare should the patient lack capacity. - communications, for example letters and emails between the Trust and you as the carer of the patient.
+- facts about you e.g. name, address, date of birth, nationality, gender and NHS number - equality and diversity information about you.
+This may include special personal data like details of your ethnicity, sexual orientation, religious beliefs or opinion, biometric data, genetic data, criminal convictions and offences. - information about next of kin or carers (including their contact details and their relevant medical history if required). - notes and reports relevant to your health, including any information you have told us about your health. - details of your treatment and care, including the professional opinion of the staff caring for you

+- results of investigations, such as laboratory tests and x-rays - relevant information from health and social care professionals, relatives or those who care for you. - communications, for example letters and emails) between the Trust and you.

-The information may be stored manually in a paper record form or electronically on a computer system.
-Should the information we hold about you become inaccurate at any time, we ask that you notify us of promptly of any changes to your personal details e.g. address, contract number etc.
+This information may be stored manually in a paper record form (i.e. your medical notes) or electronically on a computer system.
+When you arrive for an appointment, staff may check your details with you to ensure that our records are accurate.
+To assist with this, we ask that you notify us of promptly of any changes to your personal details e.g. address, contract number, next of kin etc.